Pay per appointment lead generation is one of the most high-paying lead-gen models.

 How much can you charge for pay-per-appointment leads?

 You can charge anywhere between $50 – $500 per appointment depending on the quality of leads, the reputation of your lead-gen business, and the cost of the client’s product/service.
-If they’re making six figures per sale, go ahead and charge a few thousand for each solid appointment you fix for them.

 Notice that it’s actually the quality of the lead that determines your pricing more than anything else – find out which type of quality lead sells more ⬇️